-A framework that combine Software-Defined Systems (SDSys) and Mobile Edge Computing (MEC) system abilities to construct a ubiquitous MEC in that a global controller connect many local controllers was proposed earlier [38].
-By sharing device resources of users, the mitigation of the IoT resource management by applying Cloud Computing was suggested earlier [39].
-A mobile edge computing framework was proposed [40], which shows that real-time and personalized services for people in diverse locations can support large multitudes of people, i.e., a hybrid cloud at the end of the server along with a terminal fog computing (FCTs) on the edge.
-According to an earlier report [41], edge nodes can be perfectly managed by IoT-Cloud framework named Stack4Things, and computing resources can be located closer to offload processing by reducing the latency.
-Medical devices that apply the security provisioning model (AZSPM) in fog environments were proposed earlier [42].
-According to an earlier work [43], cloud at the edge or fog is considered a virtual platform that serves as an on-request execution environment of micro-services near the data source or devices, which differs from execution of micro-services in the device itself.
+A framework that combine Software-Defined Systems (SDSys) and Mobile Edge Computing (MEC) system abilities to construct a ubiquitous MEC in that a global controller connect many local controllers was proposed earlier [37].
+By sharing device resources of users, the mitigation of the IoT resource management by applying Cloud Computing was suggested earlier [38].
+A mobile edge computing framework was proposed [39], which shows that realtime and personalized services for people in diverse locations can support large multitudes of people, i.e., a hybrid cloud at the end of the server along with a terminal fog computing (FCTs) on the edge.
+According to an earlier report [40], edge nodes can be perfectly managed by IoT-Cloud framework named Stack4Things, and computing resources can be located closer to offload processing by reducing the latency.
+Medical devices that apply the security provisioning model (AZSPM) in fog environments were proposed earlier [41].
+According to an earlier work [42], cloud at the edge or fog is considered a virtual platform that serves as an on-request execution environment of micro-services near the data source or devices, which differs from execution of micro-services in the device itself.
 During this process, the API gateway is placed among micro-services so that the interconnectivity between the aggregation and gateway distribution function can be effected.
-By using fog computing facilities, a protocol of triparty, one-round key authenticated agreement was proposed earlier [44] considering the bilinear pairing cryptography to produce a session key between the individuals to ensure secure communication among them.
-A new computational framework was proposed earlier [45], which facilitates remote real-time monitoring, sensing, and scalable high-performance computing for making prognosis and diagnosis.
+By using fog computing facilities, a protocol of triparty, one-round key authenticated agreement was proposed earlier [43] considering the bilinear pairing cryptography to produce a session key between the individuals to ensure secure communication among them.
+Taxonomy of research literature on Fog Computing in Healthcare provided in Fig. 3.
+A new computational framework was proposed earlier [44], which facilitates remote real-time monitoring, sensing, and scalable high-performance computing for making prognosis and diagnosis.